kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

 weight: 800
 ---

-Plugin indexes contain plugin manifests, which are documents that describe installation procedure for a plugin.
+Plugin indexes contain plugin manifests, which are documents that describe the installation procedure for a plugin.
 For discovery purposes, Krew comes with a `default` plugin index, plugins hosted in the [`krew-index` repository][ki].